c4pt000/electric-car-charging-redesign/README.md

 # leaving the hybrid gas station electric speed bump as an affordable option for $5 for 15 minutes rapid charge as an option
 # not every electric car user will feel comfortable driving off of the surrounding air
-# it can be left as an option and as the customers choice to just pull in the surrounding air and clean it with carbon separation to release clean o2 and that option will rely on electric station charging as the customers car dealership choi
-aa.the vehicles source of energy or the car can switch between two modes of being able to utilitizing electricity either from the air or from a charging station either choice the vehicle will be equiped to pull in surrounding air and clean it as a form of carbon scrubbing
+# it can be left as an option and as the customers choice to just pull in the surrounding air and clean it with carbon separation to release clean o2 and that option will rely on using an electric charging station at the time of purchase at the customers car dealership choithe vehicles source of energy or the car can switch between two modes of being able to utilitizing electricity either from the air or from a charging station either choice the vehicle will be equiped to pull in surrounding air and clean it as a form of carbon scrubbing
 # at time of purchase same for electric cycles?